 - The root server, including the database server.

 - The WebUI server.

-- The console.
+- · The console.

 - The relays and endpoint infrastructure.

 - The Plugin Portal.

 - Modern Client Management (MCM).

-- BigFix Insights.

 - Message level encryption.

+- Note: Prior versions of this guide provided capacity planning recommendations for BigFix Insights.
+The recommendations are now part of the core product documentation: URL.